joelee2012/api4jenkins/docs/source/user/example.rst

     >>> j.user.revoke_token('3d6a2b51-26cd-4788-9395-c218de5e732a')

-iterate all known “users”, including login identities which the current security realm can enumerate, as well as people mentioned in commit messages in recorded changelogs.
+iterate all known `users`, including login identities which the current security realm can enumerate, as well as people mentioned in commit messages in recorded changelogs.

     >>> for user in j.users: